We must accelerate the alternatives

 The future is here

 Across all cities we are starting to see these small scale innovations and alternatives.
-They may be small, but its growing.
+They may be small, but they are growing.
 This has certain features.

 Better use of our public assets